|About the Cemetery|

 The military cemeteries, separately administered by the Commonwealth War Graves Commission, were first used in 1917.
 They were extended substantially during and after the Second World War.
 The funeral trains stopped running after the London terminus was bombed in April 1941.

 The Glades of Remembrance, an area set aside for the reception of cremated remains, was opened in 1950.
-The Necropolis Company eventually relinquished its interest in the Cemetery (c.1970), and although the grounds have changed hands several times since, it remains privately owned.
+The Necropolis Company eventually relinquished its interest in the Cemetery (c.1970), and the grounds have changed hands several times since.
 The St Edward Brotherhood moved into the site of the former Anglican chapels in 1979.
 This monastic community serves the Church and shrine of St Edward the Martyr and tends a small Orthodox Christian cemetery.

 Brookwood is vast - almost rural - and is quite unlike any of the other London cemeteries it was designed to surpass and replace.
 The bold imaginative planting (which includes several avenues of giant sequoia) has now matured.
-The Cemetery deserves to be recognised as a site of national historical importance and has the potential to become a World Heritage Site.
+The Cemetery deserves to be recognised as a site of local historical importance